 If acquired less-than-fee, management responsibility of the Coastal Headwaters Longleaf Forest would remain with the landowner.
-Periodic monitoring of the site's management to confirm continued compliance with the conditions of the conservation easement would be coordinated by the Department of Environmental Protection's (DEP) Division of State Lands.
+Periodic monitoring of the site's management to confirm continued compliance with the conditions of the conservation easement would be coordinated by the Division of State Lands.